Shmuel Yitzchak Hillman: Life and work

 Shmuel Yitzchak (English: Samuel Isaac) Hillman was born in Kovno, Lithuania, the son of Paya Rivka and Avraham Chaim Hillman.
 In his youth, he studied Torah under his uncles, Rabbi Mordechai Hillman, av beth din of Pasvatin, and Rabbi Noach Yaakov Hillman of Pasval.
 After his marriage, he studied intensively by himself in the house of his father-in-law, Rabbi Yitzchak Hirsch in the town of Franks in Kurland.

 Rabbi Hillman received semicha from the famous Rabbis Eliyahu Dovid Teumim (who was the chief rabbi in Ponevezh and afterwards served in Jerusalem), Refael Shapiro of Volozhin, Meir Simcha HaKohen of Dvinsk and the Ridvaz of Slutsk.

+Rabbi Hillman's son David Hillman was born in Lithuania in 1893.
+David Hillman had three sons Ellis Hillman, Harold Hillman and Mayer Hillman.
+Rabbi Hillman also had a daughter Sarah who married Isaac Herzog (the first Ashkenazi Chief Rabbi of the State of Israel); their son Chaim Herzog was President of Israel from 1983 to 1993, and their son Yaacov Herzog was Ben Gurion’s and Golda Meir’s Chef de Cabinet.

 In 1897, when Rabbi Hillman was 29 years old, he became rabbi and head of the Beth Din of Berazino in the Minsk Region of then-Russia, an old and distinguished community that had been graced with many great rabbis in the past.
 In 1908, he was appointed rabbi in Glasgow, serving and founding the Beth Din there until 1914, when he was appointed a dayan of the London Beth Din.

 After retiring from the London Beth Din in 1934, Dayan Hillman settled in Jerusalem, devoting himself to study and writing.
 He co-founded the Jerusalem yeshiva Ohel Torah together with his son-in-law Chief Rabbi of Israel Yitzhak HaLevi Herzog, and served as its rosh yeshiva.

 His grandson Chaim Herzog, and great-grandson Isaac Herzog both served as Presidents of the State of Israel.